rebelsky/le21/_exercises/writing-03.md

 2. You have been assigned a group of three or four members.
-One member of that group will start a meeting in the _Conversations_ channel on teams and invite the other members.
-The other members should join that channel.
+One member of that group will start a meeting in the _Conversations_ channel on Teams and invite the other members.
+The other members should join that meeting (whether or not they were invited).

-3. Post your paragraphs to the channel.
+3. Post your paragraphs to the _Rewriting Exercises_ channel.

 4. Discuss similarities and differences in your rewrites.
 (Yes, it's a dreaded "compare and contrast" exercise!)
+You need only read your group's rewrites.

 5. Be prepared to share a favorite rewrite and comments on what you took from this exercise.